senzee1984/InflativeLoading/README.md

 ## Background
-Converting an exe to shellcode is one of my goals, in this way, some security tools like Mimikatz can be used with more flexibility.
-Though some tools like **Donut** already achieved it, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.
+One of my goals is to convert an exe to shellcode.
+This way, some security tools like Mimikatz can be used with more flexibility.
+Though some tools like Donut already achieve this, I still want to create such a tool with my approach, and hopefully, it can bring some improvements.

 Motivated and inspired by some classic and modern tools and techniques, InflativeLoading is a tool that can dynamically convert a native EXE to PIC shellcode.

 **In short, InflativeLoading generates and prepends a shellcode stub to a dumped PE main module.**

-The tool consists of two components: `DumpPEFromMemory.exe` and `InflativeLoading.py`.
+The tool consists of `DumpPEFromMemory.exe` and `InflativeLoading.py`.

 ## Included Components
-To convert a native EXE to shellcode, the following 2 components are required.
+The following two components are required to convert a native EXE to shellcode.

 ### DumpPEFromMemory Project

 DumpPEFromMemory.exe is used to get the in-memory version of the selected PE file.

-It works by creating a process in suspended state and dumping the main module into a binary file (on your dev machine).
+For `EXE` programs, it works by creating a process in a suspended state and dumping the main module into a binary file (on your dev machine).
 Why?
 A typical reflective loading process maps each section of a PE file into a newly allocated memory region.
-Regarding this, I have two concerns: Firstly, although the data of each section is fundamentally consistent whether it resides on disk or in memory, there might still be certain differences for special PE files or under specific circumstances.
+Regarding this, I have two concerns: Firstly, although the data of each section is fundamentally consistent whether it resides on disk or in memory, there might still be certain differences for particular PE files or under specific circumstances.

 ```c
 // Code snippet from Maldev course